franckklotz/Robotic-Ventilator/README.md

 the main component is the stepper motor from https://www.pololu.com/product/2689 , this one is provided with the screw ( selected in design for speed of delivery reason ) but you could buy the same motor and adapt your own screw with this motor https://www.pololu.com/product/2267

+the motor is sized for 60 respiration per minute, see the calculation excel for sizing.

 # Electronic parts

+the electronic is designed to have a main microprocessor, based on arduino or particle.io.

+Arduino is well available, but the particle board have the capacity to update remotely. ( a plus during development, but a risk once running with real patient .

+the arduino selected was https://www.pololu.com/product/2188

+The microprocessor board drives a 4988 stepper motor driver https://www.pololu.com/product/1182 that is controlled usind 2 pin, direction, and pulse for "speed" .
+This pulse needs to be managed to reach setup speed from medic team, and can also be managed to have "S" curve for inspiration and expiration.

+of course, stepper motor needs to have a "zero" this could be achieved by "returning" the motor to zero and have it "mechanically" stopped, or adding a sensor for position zero and monitor this position "zero" for each positive pressure to patient.

+To improve a little bit more the system, and to have the pressure setup, we wanted to use Athmospheric pressure monitor based on the bosch 280 https://www.adafruit.com/product/2652 . this will allow us to compare ambiant pressure with pressure to AMBU exhaust and manage the stepper motor accordingly, using a PID loop . ( also, with bypass to ensure minimum respiration setup by DRs )

 # UI / UX interface